Judgy53/WaterTweaker/README.md

 # Configuration

-- `WetlandWaterOpacity` : Sets the Opacity of the water in Wetland Aspect (between 0.0 and 1.0).
+- `Wetland Water Opacity` : Sets the Opacity of the water in Wetland Aspect (between 0.0 and 1.0).
 (Default: `1.0`)
-- `WetlandPostProcessing` : Enables Post Processing effects when the camera goes underwater in Wetland Aspect.
+- `Wetland Post Processing` : Enables Post Processing effects when the camera goes underwater in Wetland Aspect.
 (Default: `true`)

 # Changelog

+- 1.2.0
+    - Added Risk of Options integration.
 - 1.1.1
 	- Fix internal version number to avoid potential dependency issues.
 - 1.1.0